 Located in the north east of Mallorca, Campanet is characterised by its quaint architecture, exciting cycling routes and fascinating caves.
 This sunkissed location is serene and quiet, yet not too far away from the intriguing hustle and bustle of the city.
-The main attraction of Campanet is its intrinsic beauty, the sloping town perfectly positioned between stretches of flatlands and breathtaking mountains.
+Perfect for a summer holiday, the main attraction of Campanet is its intrinsic beauty, the sloping town perfectly positioned between stretches of flatlands and breathtaking mountains.
 The little pueblo is lovely to walk around, with narrow streets lined with traditional Mallorcan architecture.
 Dominating the skyline in Campanet is an impressive, eighteenth-century Baroque church, set imposingly in the town’s large square, Placa Major.

 Things to do in Campanet

 Much of Campanet’s pastoral charm evolves from its abundance of interesting architecture.
-The Ses Fonts Ufanes monument on the north coast of Mallorca is one of Campanet’s hidden gems, mainly as it can be best spotted during heavy rainfalls on the Tramuntana mountains.
+The Ses Fonts Ufanes monument on the north coast of Mallorca is one of Campanet’s hidden gems, mainly as it can be best spotted during the heavy rainfalls that happen a few times a year on the Tramuntana mountains.
 The Saint Miquel Chapel and house of poet, writer and priest Llorenç Riber are also worth a visit.
-Close to the Placa Major, you’ll discover Sala Vella, a sixteenth-century building which now houses Campanet’s town hall.
+Close to the Placa Major, you’ll spot Sala Vella, a sixteenth-century building which now houses Campanet’s town hall.

 SCENERY TO EXPLORE